ehanahamed/quizfreely/docs/dev/api/error-types.md

 }
 ```

-Instead of giving sending full error messages/descriptions from the api, the client shows users error messages based on the simple/consistent error type that the response has.
+Instead of sending full error messages/descriptions from the api, the client shows error messages based on the simple/consistent error type from the api response.

 Here is a list that explains these error types.
 - `"not-found"`